tykiww/tykiww.github.io/_posts/2018-01-05-luhn-with-rvest.md

     ## [1] "391215822812658"
     ## [1] "4727059036057"

 The first item is a luhn algorithm of length 14, could be any credit card number.
 The second element is the specified visa credit card number.
-Pass the second string through [here](http://www.validcreditcardnumber.com/)!
-It works!
+Pass the second string through [here](http://www.validcreditcardnumber.com/) to confirm.

-In summary, this probably took only 2 or so hours to create (most of the time is taken writing the blog posts and research).
-This seems like an effective technique to create unique identification numbers for your company or even create 'fake' credit card numbers.
+I am sure there is more information that I am missing besides these specifics, but I am satisfied for now.
+The coding process probably took only 2 or so hours to create (not including the time taken in writing the blog posts and research).
+This seems like an effective technique to process unique identification numbers for your company or even 'fake' credit card numbers.
 Odds are, someone has those values, so maybe you should be careful.
-If you want, click here and input the credit card number at the bottom to see how it is validated online.
-You'll find a lot more information than you thought you would.

 I'm still kinda angry that my McDonald's app is being dumb.
 I really want those one dollar deals...